SebastianMartinezSWE/cs-684-team-blue/test-cases/sprint 4 UX test cases.md

 **Test Steps:**

 1. Sign in
-2. navigate to the landing Pagae
+2. navigate to the landing Page
-3. Find the search box and enter a search item contianing AND and see if the results correspond with those terms.
+3. Find the search box and enter a search item containing AND and see if the results correspond with those terms.
-4. Find the search box and enter a search item contianing OR and see if the results correspond with those terms.
+4. Find the search box and enter a search item containing OR and see if the results correspond with those terms.
-5. Find the search box and enter a search item contianing NOT and see if the results correspond with those terms.
+5. Find the search box and enter a search item containing NOT and see if the results correspond with those terms.
 6. Enter a search containing parenthesis and see if the search results the usage of them **Pass/Fail Criteria:**